doolse/weather-balloon/README.md

   and then it occurred to me that if you're already assuming straight lines between each position anyway which is just an approximation, missing out on an intermediate measurement is just going to be a bit less approximate.
 I'm assuming there's libraries that are out there which handle this sort of thing better than just straight line approximation with splines or something.
 - Parsing errors are just logged, so too with the out of order measurements
+- Initially I found a memory leak in the generator due to lack of tail call optimisation and changed it to use a stack safe version of `traverse_` which seemed to alleviate the problem.